kennedykwangari/kennedykwangari.github.io/pages/journalism.md

 He is on a mission to educate, inform, and entertain Africa about emerging technologies, trends, and developments in ways that inspire innovation.

-He shares his passion for a sustainable data-literate world through public speaking opportunities, featuring in blogs, videos, workshops, research papers publications, journals and through various media outlets: Mainstream Television, Radio, and Newspapers.
+He shares his passion for a sustainable data-literate world through public speaking opportunities, featuring in blogs, videos, workshops, research papers publications, journals, and through various media outlets: Mainstream Television, Radio, and Newspapers.

 ## Print Media Data Journalism